allengaller/one-nian/README.md

+# Runbits 骚码鸡血器#
-# CoderUp - a  self-mangement toolkit for Coders#
+* aka the CoderUp project - a GTD toolkit for Coders *

 **CodeUp** is a full-featured Personal Management and GTD App and Website for programmers.